JohnEstropia/GCDKit/README.md

 ## Common Usage Patterns

-Here are some common use cases you probably have used before and how you can write them using DispatchKit.
+Here are some common use cases and how you can write them using GCDKit.

 ### Creating and initializing queues